 5. To identify and demonstrate various leadership styles and roles

-Learning Objectives for this Course
+Learning Objectives for Each Week

 - To introduce the student to the content and purpose of this course